 Having seen the benefits of coaching on many of the organisations we work with, we’ve actually taken steps to implement that capability within our own business.
 Dale Kirk, Principle Consultant at Thales Learning & Development, recently worked with a number of our L&D consultants and senior staff, helping them develop their own coaching skills.
 The results have been incredibly positive.
 Most importantly, there has been a noticeable, lasting impact on both managers and individuals.

-Speaking about the benefits of the sessions, Mandy Smithson, one of the attendees, said:
+Speaking about the benefits of the sessions, Mandy Smithson, Head of Business Development at Thales Learning and Development, who was one of the attendees, said:

 “As a manager, it’s great to have a wide range of tools to choose from.
 Through coaching, I can enable my team to take personal responsibility and feel empowered in a high-pressure environment.
 It gives them a sense of ownership.”